yuvaldor30/home-assignment-tech/README.md

 ### 5. API Endpoints

 #### Presentations
+You can explore and interact with the API endpoints using Swagger.
+Access the Swagger UI at the following URL: [http://localhost:3000/api-docs](http://localhost:3000/api-docs/#/default/post_api_presentations)

+Swagger provides an interactive documentation interface where you can test the API operations directly from the browser.

 - **GET /**: Home route with a welcome message.
 - **POST /api/presentations**: Create a new presentation.